 - Using UNRIPE bananas will result in a very bland banana bread (with little banana flavor).

-- To avoid any recipe problems (i.e. the banana bread is too dry or too wet), you should use exactly 1 1/2 cups of mashed bananas.
+- To avoid any recipe problems (e.g. the banana bread is too dry or too wet), you should use exactly 1 1/2 cups of mashed bananas.
 Unfortunately, bananas can vary in size and this can throw off banana bread recipes.
 Therefore, it is safer to measure the exact amount of mashed bananas when making any banana bread recipes.

 - FYI – 1 1/2 cups of mashed bananas is roughly 3 large bananas.
-However, please use a measuring cup or kitchen scale to measure the mashed bananas in order to avoid potential banana bread problems (i.e. too much moisture being added to the recipe).
+However, please use a measuring cup or kitchen scale to measure the mashed bananas in order to avoid potential banana bread problems (e.g. too much moisture being added to the recipe).

 - You can use sweetened or unsweetened flaked coconut to make this recipe.
 I prefer the sweetened coconut flakes… but I have a severe sweet tooth!